Scroll to content

 • Please may we remind parents to discourage children from bringing toys or personal belongings into class - they can get lost or broken and act as a distraction during valuable learning time.

 • Chance to Shine: we love to celebrate your child's talents and achievements by giving them the opportunity to talk about what they have been up to in class.
 Please refer to the Chance to Shine Timetable to see which dates have been allocated to your child.
-Please feel free to email photographs or video clips of your child's latest achievements, new skills, sporting prowess or hobbies so we can showcase and celebrate with them.
+Please feel free to upload photographs or video clips of your child's latest achievements, new skills, sporting prowess or hobbies on Class Dojo so we can showcase their achievements and adventures and celebrate with them.

-• Come and join us: We love to share our learning journey with you and the children love to welcome visitors into our classroom and so if you are a parents or grandparent who can spare an hour or two to help with reading or to share memories of Toys that you played with when you were younger then please contact Mrs Marshall who would love to hear from you.
+• Come and join us: We love to share our learning journey with you and the children love to welcome visitors into our classroom and so if you are a parents or grandparent who can spare an hour or two to help with reading or to share memories of your school days then please contact Mrs Marshall who would love to hear from you.

 Class Timetable